 Our technology automatically delivers a content-based, categorized view of your data, including a risk rating for all exposed data.
 This allows your data security, privacy, and compliance teams to easily find and correct inappropriate sharing of important data files.

-Contact us today to learn how Concentric can simplify the complex challenges of identifying and protecting your data.
+Book a demo today to see firsthand — with your own data — how Concentric AI can simplify the complex challenges of identifying and protecting your data.